AbhiAroop/MMO/EQUIPMENT_TYPE_VALIDATION.md

 ### 1. Automatic Validation
 When using `/enchant add` or `/adminenchant` commands, the system automatically:
-- Checks if the held item has custom model data
+- Checks if the held item has custom model data (REQUIRED)
+- Rejects items without custom model data
-- Validates that the enchantment is compatible with the equipment type
+- Validates that the custom model data range matches the enchantment type
 - Shows a clear error message if incompatible

+**Note**: Vanilla items (Diamond Sword, Iron Helmet, etc.) without custom model data will be rejected.
+Only custom items with model data in the correct ranges can be enchanted.

 ### 2. Equipment Info Display
 The `/enchant info <enchantment_id>` command now displays: